greghughespdx/imessage-bridge/README.md

 2. If chat.db is accessible locally, it reads directly (no bridge needed).
 3. If neither works, it searches for a bridge on the local network via Bonjour.

 **Important:** If you have iMessage signed in on the same Mac as Claude Code AND you want the agent to use a different iMessage account on another Mac, you must set `IMESSAGE_BRIDGE_URL` explicitly.
-Otherwise the channel server will find the local chat.db first and use your personal account instead of the remote bridge.
+Otherwise, the channel server will find the local chat.db first and use your personal account instead of the remote bridge.
 Set it in your `.mcp.json`:

 ```json
 {